West Virginia lawmakers OK abortion ban with few exceptions

 Abortions also would be allowed in cases of medical emergencies.

+Some of the group sat in the gallery as legislators discussed the bills, with some shouting down to legislators in frustration as they spoke in support of the bill.
+Legislative leadership asked that the onlookers remain silent as lawmakers conducted business.
+At one point, at least one protester was escorted out of the building by police.

-Lawmakers inserted several provisions they said were specifically targeted at the Women’s Health Center of West Virginia, which was the state’s first abortion clinic when it opened in 1976 following the U.S. Supreme Court’s landmark case Roe v.
-Wade.
+Lawmakers inserted several provisions they said were specifically targeted at the Women’s Health Center of West Virginia, which was the state’s first abortion clinic when it opened in 1976 following the U.S. Supreme Court’s landmark Roe v.
+Wade case.
 It has existed as the state’s sole abortion clinic for years, making it the ever-increasing target of anti-abortion lawmakers and protesters.

 The bill states that surgical abortions can only be performed at a state-licensed hospital by a physician with hospital privileges.
 Anybody else who performs an abortion, including nurse practitioners and other medical professionals, could face three to 10 years in prison.
 A physician who performs an illegal abortion could lose their medical license.